openshift/microshift/packaging/images/components/README.md

-Each component source code is extracted into the `src` directory, the references are extracted from the specific OCP release, and for components not being part of OCP the `repo` and `commit` files should exist (except for the base image) (see flannel for an example).
+Each component source code is extracted into the `src` directory, the references are extracted from the specific OCP release, and for components not being part of OCP the `repo` and `commit` files should exist (except for the base image) (see hostpathprovisioner for an example).

 In addition, each component can have:
 * `ImageSource.$ARCH` or `Dockerfile.$ARCH` specific for an architecture.
 * `ImageSource` or `Dockerfile` general building strategy.

-An `ImageSource` file means that if no other specific method exist for an architecture the image should be retrieved from an specific ImageSource, for example in `flannel` we use `quay.io/coreos/flannel:v0.14.0` as ImageSource for most architectures, since they publish a multi-architecture manifest.
+An `ImageSource` file means that if no other specific method exist for an architecture the image should be retrieved from an specific ImageSource, for example in `hostpathprovisioner` we use `quay.io/kubevirt/hostpath-provisioner:v0.10.0` as ImageSource for most architectures, since they publish a multi-architecture manifest.

 A `Dockerfile` file means that if no other specific method exist for an architecture,